Masterpiece Story: Madonna and Child with Two Angels by Fra Filippo Lippi

-On the surface, Fra Filippo Lippi’s, Madonna and Child with Two Angels appears to be another typical Renaissance painting of the Virgin Mary and the Christ Child.
-It is beautifully painted in bold colours, smooth lines, and fine shadowing.
+On the surface, Fra Filippo Lippi’s Madonna and Child with Two Angels appears to be another typical Renaissance painting of the Virgin Mary and the Christ Child.
+It is beautifully painted in bold colors, smooth lines, and fine shadowing.
 However, looking past the initial beauty reveals a story as scandalous as the painter himself.
 Madonna and Child with Two Angels is filled with illicit love, broken vows, and unholy models.
-Let us explore a Lippi masterpiece.
-Let us explore a Renaissance scandal.
+Let us explore a Lippi masterpiece and a Renaissance scandal.

 Fra Filippo Lippi was a Carmelite monk who was ordained as a priest in 1434.
 He lived the majority of his life in and around Florence, Italy making him an artist of the Florentine School.
 The early 15th century was an exciting time to live in Florence.
 It was the time of great artists like Lorenzo Ghiberti, Masaccio, and Fra Angelico who were laying the painterly foundations of the Italian Renaissance for later artists like Leonardo da Vinci and Michelangelo.

 Jesus, as a child, is held aloft by two angels standing at Mary’s knees.
 He reaches out to Mary with a tender motion like a real baby would reach for his mother.
-The angel in the front, and holding Jesus, smiles at the viewer almost inviting the viewing to partake in the domestic scene.
+The angel in the front is holding Jesus and smiles at the viewer almost inviting the viewer to partake in the domestic scene.

 The four figures are compacted together and fill the majority of the canvas.
 The scene is a detail of a larger space implied by the cropping of Mary’s legs, and the front angel’s wings.
 The larger space in an interior room is signified by the window behind the four figures.
 The window provides an exterior backdrop and frames a view of a Leonardesque landscape depicting a valley below.